 Q: Who can benefit from sports massage?

-Anyone who is active and wants to get the best out of their body can benefit from a sports massage.
+A: Anyone who is active and wants to get the best out of their body can benefit from a sports massage.
 You don't have to be a professional athlete.
 I also work on local politicians who are out every day in the public walking miles.
 Trust me, they benefit as much as anybody.
 However, sports massage is not for everyone.
 For those that may have some chronic issues or want to feel pampered or maybe just go to sleep, this may not be the therapy for them.
 In some cases, perhaps, they should ask their therapist to simply incorporate relaxation massage into their treatment packages.
 But, for folks that need their bodies to be their ally on a regular basis, sports therapy can be a great treatment.